kool-dev/kool/docs/02-Kool-Cloud/20-kool.cloud.yml-Reference.md

     # By default, Kool Cloud will rollout new deployments in a blue-green fashion.
     # If you want to disable it and make sure the current running container
-    # stopped before the new one is created, set 'recreate: true'.
+    # is stopped before the new one is created, set 'recreate: true'.
     recreate: false

     # Sometimes you may make changes to your app that wouldn't necessarily trigger